-Students admitted to the Master of Physical Therapy (MPT) must maintain current certification in the Cardiopulmonary Resuscitation (CPR) throughout their time in the MPT program.
-At present this means an annual re-certification to meet Saskatchewan Health Regions’ standards.
-A recent survey of Regional Health Authority requirements for Physical Therapists in Saskatchewan demonstrated that requirements vary so students must be prepared to meet this standard of CPR certification.
+Students admitted to the Master of Physical (MPT) must maintain current certification in Cardiopulmonary Resuscitation (CPR) throughout their time in the program.
+At present this means a current proof of certification on entry to the MPT and re-certification when certification expires.
+Requirements across clinical sites can vary in terms of certification currency and level, therefore students must be prepared to meet at least this minimal standard of CPR certification as described below.

-It is best to contact agencies which provide CPR certification courses in advance to insure equivalency as described above.
-Clarify with them that this also includes ‘use of an external defibrillator device (AED).
-Specify that you are a student at the School of Physical Therapy for consideration of a reduced rate.
-SIAST - Kelsey Campus and the College of Kinesiology, U of S, offer equivalent courses on a less regular basis.
-Students must inquire to insure the content is equivalent to the Heart and Stroke Foundation course when registering for CPR courses from other agencies.
+It is best to contact agencies which provide CPR certification courses in advance to ensure equivalency as described above.
+Clarify with them that this also includes ‘use of an external defibrillator device (AED)’.
+Specify that you are a student at the School of Rehabilitation Science for consideration of a reduced rate.
+Saskatchewan Polytechnic and the College of Kinesiology, U of S, offer equivalent courses on a less regular basis.
+Students must inquire to ensure the content is equivalent to the Heart and Stroke Foundation course when registering for CPR courses from other agencies.
 In other centres, inquire at your provincial Heart and Stroke Foundation office or at community colleges.
-Recent discussion suggests that the rates for CPR courses will be changing due to regulation of CPR trainers.
-Therefore clarify the fee being charged.
+Clarify in advance the fee being charged.

 If the student has been certified within the 12 months previous to entry to the MPT, that certification is acceptable, as long as it has not expired, and proof of certification must be submitted by the date specified in the admissions package, in the year of entry.
 However, once the certification expires, the student will need to re-certify again while in the MPT to maintain a basic level of CPR certification currency.